Code-Cecilia/BotMan.py-legacy/README.md

  Now that you have copied your token, paste it in `config.json` in its corresponding entry.

+# Getting the API key from the Random Stuff API

+RSA (Random Stuff API) is what we use for BotChat in this bot.
+For this to work, we need to get an API Key.

+You can get one [Here](https://api-info.pgamerx.com/register) by signing up with discord.
+It adds you to a server, and sends you a PM with the API key.

+When you get it, set the value of `rsa_api_key` to the API key you recieved.

- ### Note: If you're going to host the bot in Repl.it, change the value of the `replit` key in config.json to "True"
+ ### Note: If you're going to host the bot in Repl.it, check the bottom of this page for extended information.

 A properly set-up config.json looks something like this